Aaleia/Guidehouse-1D/README.md

 **TRAINING + TESTING :**

 Training data was used to predict IDPs in each oblast.
 The hyperparameter `M` had a value of `12`, as `M = yearly seasonality` from our monthly data.
 In order to split our training and testing data accordingly, we used an 85-15 split to include certain spikes in IDP data (also performs well with an 80-20 split).
-We also applied Grid Search to find optimal order and seasonal order for each oblast.
+We also applied Grid Search to find optimal order and seasonal order for each oblast, and to avoid overfitting.

   -> Was optimized by using K-Means clusters that grouped the oblasts together, so we only ran grid search 4 times instead of 25 times, while utilizing our broader patterns that we observed for consistentcy during the evaulation of the SARIMAX model.